MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsPhoneNumberAssignment.md

 ```

 ### -PhoneNumber
 The phone number to assign to the user or resource account.
 Supports E.164 format like +12065551234 and non-E.164 format like 12065551234.
-We are not currently supporting
+We are also supporting
-Direct Routing numbers with extensions, but you can use the Set-CsUser cmdlet for this.
+Direct Routing numbers with extensions using the formats +1206555000;ext=1234 or 1206555000;ext=1234

 Setting a phone number will automatically set EnterpriseVoiceEnabled to True.